openstates/openstates.org/README.md

 ### API

-_Needs to be filled out by @jamesturk_
+GraphQL-based API, using Graphene.

 ### Database

-The database in the OCD schema, managed by Django and powered by PostGIS.
+The database is in [Open Civic Data](https://github.com/opencivicdata] format, managed by Django and powered by PostGIS.

 ## Developing
 ### Dependencies